Blog

 Bottom Line#

 The University of Pennsylvania is one of the best opportunities in America for international students who need full financial aid.
-All grants, home to the world's best business school, and a genuine commitment to meeting 100% of demonstrated need for every admitted student.
-SAT or ACT scores are now required, but UPenn superscores and accepts self-reported scores, and hardship waivers are available if testing access is a real barrier.
+All grants under a strict no-loan policy, home to the world's best business school, and a genuine commitment to meeting 100% of demonstrated need for every admitted student.
+UPenn is permanently test-optional, so SAT or ACT scores are never required — though a strong score can help in a need-aware pool.
+Just remember UPenn is strictly need-aware for internationals (need-blind only for U.S., Canada, and Mexico citizens), and you must apply for aid at the same time as admission.

 If you have strong grades, genuine intellectual curiosity, a clear reason for choosing Penn, and a story to tell — apply.
 It could change your life.